GeoNode/geonode-summit/_posts/2019-03-01-call-for-speakers.markdown

 If you belong to one of those groups you are cordially invited to submit a talk proposal (or a number of proposals).

-#### Talks and Topics

-Community members will present use cases for GeoNode, past successes or failures, and plans for the future.
-We envision talks of 15 minutes and lighting talks of 5 minutes and are all scheduled on Tuesday March 27.

 #### Please submit your proposals [here](http://bit.ly/2rzWEeb).
 __Deadline__ is March 15, 2018